World looks at India with hope that it can find answers to unsolved questions: Bhagwat | Education

 - India

-Rashtriya Swayamsevak Sangh (RSS) chief Mohan Bhagwat on Wednesday said the world has so far failed to find answers to several questions and now thinks that India can provide their solutions.
+Rashtriya Swayamsevak Sangh (RSS) chief Mohan Bhagwat has said the world has so far failed to find answers to several questions and now thinks India can provide their solutions.

-Asserting that the work of national awakening was going on in the country, he said India needed ''intellectual Kshatriya'' (warriors).
+Asserting that the work of national awakening was going on in the country, Bhagwat on Wednesday said India needed ''intellectual Kshatriya'' (warriors).

+He was speaking here at the release of eight volumes of the original Valmiki Ramayana, written by Saint Ramdas, and edited by Shri Samarth Vagdevata Mandir based in Dhule of north Maharashtra.

 Although time has now changed, we are still facing similar issues, Bhagwat said.